lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 >`npm install --save @truffle/hdwallet-provider`

-Install solc to compile the smart contracts
+Install solc to compile the smart contracts.

 >`npm install --save solc@0.4.25`

 ### Contract Compilation

-Create another directory namely Contracts and Build, and change the current directory to Contracts.
+Create two more directories named Contracts and Build, and switch from the current directory to Contracts.

 >`mkdir Contracts`<br>`mkdir Build`<br>`cd Contracts`

-Create MyContract.sol file under Contracts directory and paste the below code:
+Create MyContract.sol file under Contracts directory and paste the code below:

 ```js
     // We will be using Solidity version 0.5.12